-- 1. An incremental budget of \$150 million in the territories of Pacific Gas and Electric Company (PG&E), San Diego Gas & Electric Company (SDG&E), and Southern California Edison Company (SCE) shall be allocated, according to the proportions included in Decision 19-12-021, Table 1, and subtracting Southern California Gas Company's portion, during energy efficiency program years 2022 and 2023 for a Market Access program as described in this decision.
-PG&E shall meet and confer with Marin Clean Energy (MCE) to discuss program collaboration and budget allocation.
-To access these funds, PG&E, SCE, SDG&E, and MCE may file a Tier 2 advice letter within 60 days after the effective date of this decision, containing the following information: - (a) Requested budget; - (b) Anticipated net peak demand savings and total system benefits, for both 2022 and 2023; - (c) Description of compensation structure to encourage net peak demand reductions and any bonuses or penalties that will be applied; - (d) Description of how programs will apply a "kicker" or peak and net peak times, for June through September of 2022 and 2023; - (e) Description of the reporting process, including at least monthly reporting specific to these programs; - (f) Description of any plans to integrate long-lasting energy efficiency deployment with near-term opportunities like demand response, and including a description of how energy efficiency and other savings will be disaggregated and paid for;
+1. An incremental budget of \$150 million in the territories of Pacific Gas and Electric Company (PG&E), San Diego Gas & Electric Company (SDG&E), and Southern California Edison Company (SCE) shall be allocated, according to the proportions included in Decision 19-12-021, Table 1, and subtracting Southern California Gas Company's portion, during energy efficiency program years 2022 and 2023 for a Market Access program as described in this decision.
+PG&E, SCE, and SDG&E shall meet and confer with the other energy efficiency program administrators operating within their geographic territories to discuss program collaboration and budget allocation.
+Subsequent to these meetings, to access these funds, any existing authorized energy efficiency program administrator interested in deploying this program shall file a Tier 2 advice letter within 45 days after the effective date of this decision, containing the following information:

-- (g) Description of how programs will be designed to achieve savings that are incremental to the main energy efficiency portfolio; and - (h) Description of plan for launching program in time to deliver savings during summer 2022.
+- (a) Requested budget; - (b) Anticipated net peak demand savings and total system benefits, for both 2022 and 2023; - (c) Description of net peak demand threshold for aggregator eligibility and any bonuses or penalties that will be applied; - (d) Description of how programs will apply a "kicker" or peak and net peak times, for June through September of 2022 and 2023; - (e) Description of the reporting process, including at least monthly reporting specific to these programs; - (f) Description of any plans to integrate long-lasting energy efficiency deployment with near-term opportunities like demand response, and including a description of how energy efficiency and other savings will be disaggregated and paid for; and - (g) Description of how programs will be designed to achieve savings that are incremental to the main energy efficiency portfolio.